Updated July 11, 2021

 Depending on the size and type of community, especially condo associations, can be quite a lot of work.
 The board is there to enforce the rules and deal with homeowners who don’t like the rules.
 HOAs have to manage the association’s budget.
 If the association runs out of funds for the things it needs to pay for, the homeowners will suffer the consequences.
 That is why it is crucial that the HOA effectively collect assessments.
 The board members have a fiduciary responsibility not to mismanage the community’s money.
 Also, an association is responsible for managing vendors for repair and maintenance of all common areas.
 In a condo community with many units, this is a very large task.

 Property management companies work for HOAs

-The amount of work and expertise required to run an HOA is the reason HOAs hire property management companies.
-Property management companies have tools for HOAs and their members to use to help with administrative tasks.
-For example, property management companies can offer a means for online payments and a community website.
+The amount of work and expertise required to run an HOA is the reason they hire HOA property management companies.
+Homeowners’ association property management companies have tools for HOAs and their members to use to help with administrative tasks.
+For example, condo association property management companies can offer a means for online payments and a community website.
 These companies send out letters for fines and overdue assessments based on the fine schedule that the HOA creates.
 This is merely on behalf of the HOA.
 Homeowners mistakenly think that the property management company created the fine schedule, or the rules.
 But, in fact, the company is simply there to enforce the rules that the HOA themselves set up.

 Property management companies also act as advisors to HOAs.
 One area this can be really helpful is in the accounting and financial statements.
 Often, an accountant homeowner will volunteer to be a board member, but this is not always feasible year over year.
 A management company can do the budgeting and financial statements on behalf of the board.